 The above four factors are the root causes of most of MDF’s challenges.
 But people rarely talk about them using the above terminology for two reasons:

-a) There is a wide variance in how these issues manifest as “symptoms.”
+a) Firstly, there is a wide variance in how these issues manifest as “symptoms.”
 And

-b) The source of the MDF “pain” can come from a variety of sources, both inside and outside your organization:
+b) Secondly, the source of the MDF “pain” can come from a variety of sources, both inside and outside your organization:

 – The channel management team may be frustrated by an inability to keep track of funding.